TikTok's 'Nail Slugging' Transformed My Flaky Nails & Cuticles

 Advertisement

-I'm lazy and probably wouldn't slug every day but I could definitely get into applying a few drops of cuticle oil before bed.
-"I can't stress how important cuticle and nail oil is to combat flaky nails and dry cuticles," said Metta.
-"Think of it as the conditioner for your nails, the same way you would condition your hair."
-Both are made of keratin, explained Metta, and if you miss this step, your nails and hair can become more brittle and prone to breaking or drying out.

-Metta loves CND Rescue RXx, a keratin-based nail oil treatment that strengthens nails while providing hydration.
-"OPI Nail Envy is also a great paint-on nail-strengthening treatment," said Metta, "but cuticle or nail oil must also be applied to prevent nails from becoming too hard and brittle."
+If you're not good at applying cuticle oil?
+"Something like Clarins Hand and Nail Treatment Cream, $49, is perfect as it doubles up as a hand cream and cuticle oil," said Metta, who also loves CND Rescue RXx, $8.95 – $34.95, a keratin-based nail oil treatment that strengthens nails while providing hydration.
+"OPI Nail Envy, $34.95, is also a great paint-on nail-strengthening treatment," said Metta, "but cuticle or nail oil must also be applied to prevent nails from becoming too hard and brittle."

 Are there any downsides to nail slugging?